CCSI-Toolset/FOQUS/docs/source/chapt_sdoe/overview.rst

    :alt: Home Screen
    :name: fig.0-optimizing

-   The optimal region for the responses (oval) with additional runs
+   The optimal region for the responses (oval) with additional runs (green dots)

 The final data collection involves two **confirmation** runs (black dots( at the identified optimal location to verify that results are observed to match what the model predicts.